 - Sometimes a smaller ensemble can portray a clearer message that is easier to comprehend.

 - Don’t hold back on your individual style.
 Experiment with various instruments and go beyond the typically good arrangement!

-Oftentimes, creative endeavors such as music production are prized for originality but don’t forget that its inspiration comes from the synthesis of being exposed to its greatest works.
+Oftentimes, creative endeavors such as music production are prized for originality but don’t forget that their inspiration comes from the synthesis of being exposed to its greatest works.

-And here is one very important point to remember in music arrangement:
+And here is one very important point to remember in song arrangement:

 Now go on and bring out the absolute best in your music!